 Given all of the opportunities available to today's project engineers, posting a poorly written job description can derail your search in no time.
 To make sure you attract top applicants for your open role, keep these three tips for writing an effective job ad top of mind.

-speak to the job's meaning in your posting, and you'll have a much better chance of connecting with top talent.
+speak to the job's meaning in your posting to have a much better chance of connecting with top talent.

 Putting these tips into action will start you on your way toward posting a job that people actually want to apply to.
 For more ways to hook potential applicants, visit our guide to writing highly effective job descriptions.